Emergent Turbulence in Nonlinear Gravity: Results

-Notably, we find a similar linear growth in flat spacetime with $\ell=6$ gravitational-wave drivers.
-However, its growth rate is three to four orders of magnitude smaller than that around the black hole.
-This suggests that the inverse cascade observed in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l6} and \ref{fig:injecting_l6_various_amps} is not unique to black holes but instead reflects a more generic feature of nonlinear dynamics in General Relativity, although the presence of black holes can significantly amplify the phenomenon.
+Notably, we find a similar linear growth in flat spacetime with $\ell=6$ drivers.
+However, its growth rate is three to four orders of magnitude smaller than around the BH.
+This suggests that the inverse cascade observed in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l6} and \ref{fig:injecting_l6_various_amps} is not unique to BHs but instead reflects a more generic feature of nonlinear dynamics in GR, although the presence of BHs can significantly amplify the phenomenon.
 In comparison, the emergent behavior shown in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} and \ref{fig:injecting_l2_various_amps} does not manifest in the flat spacetime scenario.

-The results in Figs.~\ref{fig:generalbehavior} and \ref{fig:detailedinteractions} suggest that the temporal and spatial inverse cascades are driven by two types of nonlinear emergence.
-They occur after the excitation of laminar modes (gray regions in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} and \ref{fig:injecting_l2_various_amps}) and when the external gravitational-wave driver has stabilized to a constant amplitude.
-This sequence indicates that the novel excitations emerge from nonlinear interactions among these early excited laminar modes, reflecting underlying nonlinear instabilities in the spacetime.
+Our results suggest that the temporal and spatial inverse cascades are driven by two types of nonlinear emergence.
+They occur after the excitation of laminar modes (gray regions in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} and \ref{fig:injecting_l2_various_amps}) and when the external GW driver has stabilized to a constant amplitude.
+This sequence indicates that the novel excitations emerge from nonlinear interactions among these early excited laminar modes, reflecting underlying nonlinear instabilities.
 Below, we explore their possible physical origins.

-As mentioned, the equations of motion in General Relativity, at their core, take the schematic form $\mathcal{O}(\psi )= S(\psi)$, with $\mathcal{O}$ denoting a wave operator and $S$ a highly involved nonlinear set of terms describing gravitational interactions.
-The instability (emergent excitation) unearthed in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} and \ref{fig:injecting_l2_various_amps} originates from four-mode couplings between gravitational waves, which can be expressed as
+In GR, the equations of motion schematically read $\mathcal{O}(\psi )= S(\psi)$, with $\mathcal{O}$ denoting a wave operator and $S$ a nonlinear source term.
+The instability unearthed in Figs.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} and \ref{fig:injecting_l2_various_amps} originates from four-mode couplings, which can be expressed as